Noise-Robust De-Duplication at Scale: Literature

-\citet{vesanto2017system} use NCBI BLAST, a software for comparing and aligning biological sequences, to quantify text reproduction in Finish newspapers from 1771 to 1910.
+\citet{vesanto2017system} use NCBI BLAST, a software for comparing and aligning biological sequences, to quantify text reproduction at scale in Finish newspapers from 1771 to 1910.
 They remove all characters besides the 23 most common letters from an uncased corpus of Finish newspapers, and then convert these to the alphabet of 23 amino acids recognized by BLAST.
 BLAST is used to make pairwise comparisons between all documents in the corpus, indicating which pairs have text overlap.
-They average the start and ending of passages that overlap by at least 80\% to get consensus passages, create a graph connecting consensus passages, and use a community detection algorithm to remove false positives.
-We likewise find that community detection can help control false positives.
 To scale the problem, we use hashing - which avoids the need to convert texts into amino acid sequences - or a contrastively trained bi-encoder - which leverages the power of deep learning.